ericrovtar/Vue.js-CRUD-Example/README.md

 have all the data laid out before you.
 This becomes a requirement when dealing with smaller displays.
 Plus, it's nice to have a good-looking layout that shows all the fields of a single object without any clutter.

+## Separating CSS from Vue
+I'm a huge fan of SASS.
+I also am a fan of Compositional CSS, where more generic, reusable classes are created and applied as needed.
+This unbinds the CSS from the content, and - while you might end up using more classes per element - you also end up with a better understanding of what is being applied to each element.
+Vue's method of handling CSS is stronly tied to each component.

+## Not Using State Management
+Like React and other similar frameworks, Vue has a state management extension, Vuex.
+While I am passing a fair bit of data between components, one might argue that using Vuex is appropriate in this scenario;
+however, because I wanted to keep this as simple as possible and since it is a single page application, I couldn't justify the need for true state management.

+Would I expand on this application and reach scenarios where I have components interacting across other components (ex: ModalDialog & Confirmation).

 ## Why Does `dataProperties` Exist?
 Whenever working with any kind of database, you're going to have to have some sort of schema stored